FDUCSLG/PRML-2019Spring-FDU/docs/assignment-3/index.md

 &=\sqrt[N]{\frac{1}{ \prod_{i=t}^{N}\mathbf{y}_t^{(s_{t+1})}}}
 \end{align}
 $$
 The perplexity should be evaluated on the whole development dataset, which is to split the dataset by length $sl$ which is the sentence length used in the training stage, and then evaluate the average perplexity on all the split sentences.
 Use early stop when perplexity don't improve.
+You should try [trainer.py](<https://github.com/fastnlp/fastNLP/blob/master/fastNLP/core/trainer.py>) from FastNLP to this end, as early stop are already implemented in it.

 To generate a Tang poem once you got the model trained, you could first sample a word to start and then use it as input to the LSTM, and them sample from the output of the LSTM and in turn send the generated word into the LSTM to have the next word generated.
 To allow more variation, sometimes people use a **temperature term $\tau$** in the sofmax to control the diversity of generation, for example use $\tau=0.6$ to make it more variant than $\tau=1$.

 Above all, you might find [this artical](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) great to help understand the task, where the author implemented a vanilla RNN language model to generate not only poems, but also linux kernel code.

 Requirements